My tech work and resume

 Reference links

-Along the way I have also built and shipped few products that either didn't take off or I had to shut them down due to some reasons as I lost the focus.
+Along the way I have also built and shipped few products that either didn't take off or I had to shut them down due loss of focus.

 Citykatha